-SBEA2713 Environmental Science and Sustainability
+SBEA2713 Environmental Science and Sustainability:

-The course focuses on improving the awareness of the complexity of environmental issues related to climate, solar heat gain, ventilation, natural lighting and sound on the built environment.
-It will explore and learn from primitive solutions to understand passive climatic design principles and develop contemporary sustainable architectural solutions.
-The course also provides the opportunity to conduct basic experiments on building performance with respect to climate, thermal comfort, natural ventilation, lighting and acoustics, both indoors and outdoors.
+This course focuses on presenting awareness and knowledge of climate and weather in the built environment as well as elaborating the fundamentals of environmental physics and its application related to climatic responsive building design.
+Environmental elements such as sun-path, solar heat gain, relative humidity, airflow, natural lighting and sound on built environment will be elaborated.
+Exploring and learning from the primitive solutions towards understanding the basic passive climatic design principles and developing contemporary sustainable architectural solutions will be demonstrated to achieve thermal comfort and energy-efficient building design.
+The course also intends to provide opportunity to conduct basic experiments on specific aspects of building performance with respect to climate, thermal comfort, natural ventilation, lighting and acoustics, both indoor and outdoor.